Krupique/transformers/03-sentiment-analysis/README.md

 This architecture is commonly used for various NLP tasks, including text classification, named entity recognition, and language translation across multiple languages.

+**Using DistilBERT Base Multilingual Cased for Transfer Learning**

+DistilBERT base multilingual cased is a lighter, faster version of BERT that supports multiple languages and is well-suited for transfer learning on NLP tasks such as text classification, sentiment analysis, or question answering across diverse languages.
+The following steps outline how to fine-tune DistilBERT on a new dataset to adapt it to a specific task.

+**Step 1: Load the Model and Tokenizer**

+The Hugging Face Transformers library provides an easy way to load pre-trained models.
+We’ll start by loading the `distilbert-base-multilingual-cased` model along with its tokenizer, specifying the number of labels required for our task (e.g., 2 labels for binary classification).

+**Step 2: Preprocess Input Data**

+Before passing text to the model, it needs to be tokenized.
+Tokenization converts text into numerical format, along with padding and truncation to ensure uniform input lengths, which is crucial for efficient batching.

+**Step 3: Fine-Tune the Model**

+To adapt DistilBERT to our specific task, we'll fine-tune it on labeled data.
+This can be done efficiently using Hugging Face’s `Trainer` API, which manages the training loop and optimizes model weights to minimize loss on the training data.

+**Step 4: Evaluate and Deploy**

+After fine-tuning, we'll evaluate the model on a validation dataset to measure performance.
+Then, we'll save the fine-tuned model for future use and deploy it to handle inference requests.

 ---
 ### Benchmark
 Comparing the three developed archtectures: